How to Prepare a Home for Hospice

 Find a Suitable Place For a Bed

-A hospital bed is roughly the size of a twin bed, with a moveable foot and head that can be elevated and lowered.
+A hospital bed is roughly the size of a twin bed, with a moveable foot and headboard that can be elevated and lowered.
 The bed is normally wheeled and contains convertible bed rails for patient safety.
 When considering where to place a hospital bed, it is important to consider the activity that will be occurring around the bed, ease of access to the bed, and any medical equipment that may need to be near the bed.

 Patient Comfort